 - Do not delay medical attention for a newborn with any fever or an infant with a persistent fever or who seems very ill.

-- Do not administer medication to your infant without first consulting your doctor.
+- Do not administer medication to your infant without first checking their temperature and consulting your doctor’s office.

 - Do not use medication intended for adults.